literiant/my-first-project/README.md

 # my-first-project
 - This is my first project in Github.
 - I will upload some of my *exercising project* coded with *C language* to this repository.
--Hello, World!
+- Hello, World!

-This is a demo project for learning how to use Git.
+- This is a demo project for learning how to use Git.